jlapeyre/Symata.jl/README.md

-functions, expression manipulation, writing and reading expressions to and from a file etc. The best places for examples of what works (and what does not), are [the test directory](test/), and, at the SJulia prompt, the online help, TAB completion, and regex search `h"word"'.
+functions, expression manipulation, writing and reading expressions to and from a file etc. The best places for examples of what works (and what does not), are [the test directory](test/), and, at the SJulia prompt, the online help, TAB completion, and regex search h"word".

 ### Installing